farzad-mos/CV_engineer/1_CV_programming/README.md

 4. **Building and Testing**:
    - I used CMake to make the program easy to build on Ubuntu 24.04.
 I included a `CMakeLists.txt` file that links OpenCV and sets up the project.
-   - I wrote a `README.md` with clear instructions on how to install OpenCV, build the program, and run it with examples.
-   - I tested the program with sample satellite images I found online (like urban and rural areas) and tried different inputs (e.g., x=0.5, y=0.5, altitude=100m, tilt=30°).
+   - I tested the program with sample satellite images downloaded from [NASA Earthdata](https://search.earthdata.nasa.gov/) (an urban area of Tallinn by MODIS satellite [details](https://github.com/farzad-mos/CV_engineer_lendurai/blob/main/1_CV_programming/preprocessing/info.txt)) and tried different inputs (e.g., x=0.5, y=0.5, altitude=100m, tilt=30°).
 I checked that the output images looked correct, with the right part of the satellite image shown and proper tilting.

-5. **Challenges and Solutions**:
+5. **Challenges**:
-   - **Challenge**: Understanding homography and perspective transformation was tricky.
-I solved it by reading OpenCV tutorials and experimenting with small test images.
+   - **Challenge 1**: Understanding homography and perspective transformation was tricky (Founded on [OpenCV tutorials](https://docs.opencv.org/4.x/d9/df8/tutorial_root.html)).
-   - **Challenge**: Making the winter and thermal effects look realistic without complex tools.
+   - **Challenge 2**: Making the winter and thermal effects look realistic without complex tools.
 I used simple color changes (HSV for winter, colormap for thermal) to keep it beginner-friendly.
-   - **Challenge**: Ensuring the program runs on Ubuntu 24.04.
+   - **Challenge 3**: Ensuring the program runs on Ubuntu 24.04.
 I tested it on a virtual machine and included clear setup instructions in the README.
 ---

 ### Notes